innopolis-devops/labs/README.md

 3. Complete lab1 tasks.
 4. Push the code to your repository.
 5. Create a PR to the lab1 branch on this repository from your fork's lab1 branch.
-6. Create an archive with the current version of your code and submit a zip file to Moodle.
+6. Submit the PR link to Moodle.
 7. Create a team with with your classmates, 6 people max.
 8. Each student must review PRs of all teammates.
 9. Wait for your grade.